 As Nick Fraser and Colin MacFadyen know each other from PalAlba, we believe that they are either friends or associates of each other.

 2) The other geologist is Jonathan Larwood (below).
 He is the Senior Specialist of Palaeontology/Geology at Natural England.

 Natural England is the English equivalent of Scottish Natural Heritage.
 As such, Jonathan Larwood is effectively Colin MacFadyen’s English colleague and counterpart.
 They should know each other quite well, as Natural England and Scottish Natural Heritage are associated with each other through the Joint Nature Conservation Committee (link).

 But Larwood and MacFadyen do not only know each other through the JNCC.
 Further evidence can be found in the magazine Earth Heritage where MacFadyen is an editor and frequent contributor.
 Larwood also regularly writes for the magazine.
 The subjects they write about are similar in nature and frequently include the topic of fossil site management.
 They have also been featured together on the same page (see above).
-This magazine is also sponsored by Scottish Natural Heritage and Natural England.
+This magazine is also sponsored by Scottish Natural Heritage and Natural England, their employers.

 It was therefore evident that both independent reviewers had been sourced from Colin MacFadyen’s list of friends/colleagues/associates.